 - Avoid exposure to toxins and chemicals that may aggravate eczema symptoms such as those found in many household cleaning products and skin care products.
 When possible, opt for bio-degradable cleaning fluids and skin care products based on natural ingredients such as vitamin E and olive oil.

-By selecting a probiotic that contains Lactobacillus rhamnosus (LGG®) such as Ethical Nutrients Eczema Shield, and by making the appropriate dietary and lifestyle modifications, you may find relief from the symptoms of eczema.
+By selecting a probiotic that contains Lactobacillus rhamnosus (LGG®) such as Inner Health Eczema Shield, and by making the appropriate dietary and lifestyle modifications, you may find relief from the symptoms of eczema.